The ultimate assistant for GUI Scripting and Accessibility

 - Jesse Feiler, Sams Teach Yourself AppleScript in 24 Hours (Sams Publishing 2003)

 Developers: License the PFiddlesoft Frameworks.
 UI Browser installs the PFAssistive and PFEventTaps Frameworks as shared frameworks in Library/Frameworks.
-The PFiddlesoft Frameworks are Universal Binaries and support 32-bit and 64-bit architectures using reference counted memory management.
+The PFiddlesoft Frameworks support 64-bit architectures using reference counted memory management and ARC.
 Licenses are free for personal use and for distribution or use with any product you distribute without charge.
 A flat one-time license fee of $250 US is required for distribution or use of each framework with a product for which you request or require payment.
 Source code is available for a separate fee.
 Different terms apply to large or established commercial software developers.
 For more information, and to download the PFiddlesoft Frameworks and their documentation and licenses, go to the PFiddlesoft Frameworks page.

 PFiddlesoft, PFiddle Software, PFiddle, PFiddles and the PFiddlesoft logo are trademarks of PreForm Assistive Technologies, LLC.

-Download UI Browser 2.3.0, released November 2012 with a new validation feature, improved performance and bug fixes.
+Download UI Browser 2.4.0, released November 2013 with support for new accessibility features in OS X 10.9 Mavericks, improved performance and bug fixes.
 It runs as a fully functional free trial version for 30 days after you first use it unless you already have a valid registration key.

-This version of UI Browser runs on Mac OS X 10.6 Snow Leopard or newer.
+This version of UI Browser runs on Mac OS X 10.7 Lion or newer.
 See the Requirements section below for details.

 Obtain a registration key from eSellerate to unlock the trial version.
 Either choose UI Browser > Registration > Obtain Key Online in the trial version of UI Browser while connected to the Internet, or go to our Online Store.
 UI Browser is $55.00 US.